IHE/ITI.NPFS/input/pagecontent/ITI-87.md

 The File Source shall submit FHIR resources in either XML format or JSON format.
 Values for media-type of the request message are defined in the [ITI TF-2: Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) (currently in the Appendix Z on HL7 FHIR Trial
-Implementation Supplement)*.*
+Implementation Supplement).

 ###### 2:3.87.4.2.2.1 Update File Request message example

-For an example of a Update File Request Bundle see <a href="Bundle-ex-UpdateDocumentBundle.html">Example Bundle: Update Document Bundle</a>
+For an example of a Update File Request Bundle see <a href="Bundle-ex-UpdateDocumentBundle.html">Example Bundle: Update Document Bundle</a>.

 ##### 2:3.87.4.2.3 Expected Actions